OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_elements/Communication_and_Collaboration.md

 short term.
 Just configure your forum in the tab "Access" accordingly, i.e. that only course authors have write permission.

+!!! tip "Tip"

     Advise your course participants on subscribing to the forum to be up-to-date.

-Tab Configuration
+### Tab Configuration

 Here you can set the user corrections of the forum and define which OpenOlat rights roles are allowed to create forum posts.
 You can choose between